RokastXD/RokastXD/README.md

 - 👋 Hi, I’m @RokastXD
-- 👀 I’m interested in ... horse porn
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning ... hentai communism
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ... anime futocatgirls
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... give me money
+- 📫 How to reach me ...
-I'm love pivo

 <!---
 RokastXD/RokastXD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.